Another season almost over...

 - If you go to visit the spirits at Wellington, please be respectful.
 Please don't taunt them or use other guerrilla ghost hunting techniques.
 Spirits are people without bodies.
 Treat your encounters with them as you would treat face to face encounters with living, breathing human beings.

 - Once it starts snowing up at Wellington, access becomes increasingly difficult.
 This typically happens in mid-November, although the first snow often comes as early as mid-October.
 As more snow piles up, the threat of avalanche becomes a real danger.
 Please be aware of this danger before you go.
-Access is not open to Wellington again until late June or early July.
+Road access is not open to Wellington again until late June or early July, although many people snowshoe, ski, or snow mobile in during the winter months.
+If you do so, be aware of avalanche dangers and realize that the back road is about 2 1/2 miles in, while the main road is six or seven miles.

 - It gets very cold up in the mountains.
 Dress in layers and wear supportive boots.